When entropy meets Tur\'an: new proofs and hypergraph Tur\'an results: Concluding remarks

 \subsection{Entropic spectral radius}

-In \cref{sec:connection}, we showed that for any $k$-graph $G$, its spectral radius is related to the maximum of $\HH(X_2,\ldots, X_k\mid X_1)$ for symmetric distribution $(X_1,\ldots,X_k)$ on the oriented edges of $G$.
+In \cref{sec:connection}, we showed that for any $k$-graph $G$, its spectral radius (i.e.\ the $k$-spectral radius) is related to the maximum of $\HH(X_2,\ldots, X_k\mid X_1)$ for symmetric distribution $(X_1,\ldots,X_k)$ on the oriented edges of $G$.
 It would be interesting if this connection can be utilized to deduce some properties of spectral radius.
 One possible candidate is a result of Kang, Liu and Shan \cite{KLS18} that showed that

 for any $k$-graph $G$, where $\rho(G)$ is the spectral radius of $G$.